joergenb/oauth/isolated_sso_accceptance.md

 ### Interactions between common session and isolated sessions:
-(basically: re-authentication every time the user crosses a new "SSO boundary")
+(basically: re-authentication every time the user enters a new "SSO boundary")

 6:
 ```